-- Check for spare electrical fuses (6 fuses). - Check for three red reflective triangles, or 3 liquid burning flares. - Check for a properly charged and rated fire extinguisher.
+- Check for spare electrical fuses. - Check for three red reflective triangles, or 3 liquid burning flares. - Check for a properly charged and properly secured fire extinguisher.

 NOTE: If the vehicle is not equipped with electrical fuses, you must mention this to the examiner.